smorad/memorax/README.md

 import jax
 import jax.numpy as jnp

-from memorax.set_actions.gru import GRU from memorax.models.residual import ResidualModel from memorax.semigroups.lru import LRU, LRUSemigroup from memorax.utils import debug_shape
+from memorax.equinox.set_actions.gru import GRU from memorax.equinox.models.residual import ResidualModel from memorax.equinox.semigroups.lru import LRU, LRUSemigroup from memorax.utils import debug_shape

 # You can pack multiple subsequences into a single sequence using the start flag